Hydrocele

 How Is a Hydrocele Diagnosed?

-Diagnosis of a hydrocele is usually made by a physical examination and a complete medical history.
-The pediatric urologist may need to determine if the mass is a hydrocele or an inguinal hernia (a weakened area in the lower abdominal wall or inguinal canal where intestines may protrude).
+A hydrocele is usually diagnosed after a physical examination and a complete medical history.
+The pediatric urologist may need to determine whether the mass is a hydrocele or an inguinal hernia (a weakened area in the lower abdominal wall or inguinal canal where intestines may protrude).

 Transillumination (the passage of a strong light through a body structure to permit inspection on the opposite side) of the scrotum can distinguish a hernia from a hydrocele.